intangere/cIon/README.md

 Seq2Seq Chatbot written using Tensorflow
 --
-(Not sure if the source code for this will be released currently.) cIon utilizes a embedded recurrent neural network to allow for natural conversations to take place.
+(Not sure if the source code for this will be released currently.)<br>
+cIon utilizes a embedded recurrent neural network to allow for natural conversations to take place.<br>
-A dataset (16.3MB) of a little over 300,000 lines of movie dialogue was used.
+A dataset (16.3MB) of a little over 300,000 lines of movie dialogue was used.<br>
-Step time is about: 4.41 seconds
+Step time is about: 4.41 seconds<br>
-It has been trained for just about 15,000 steps so far within 24 hours over the course of three days.
+It has been trained for just about 15,000 steps so far within 24 hours over the course of three days. <br>
-(Because I didn't run it all day long.) cIon seems to reply quite well at it's current stage.
+(Because I didn't run it all day long.)<br>
+cIon seems to reply quite well at it's current stage.<br>
-Examples: (These aren't hand picked, they are presented as they happened on the 14,400th step)
+Examples: (These aren't hand picked, they are presented as they happened on the 14,400th step)<br>
 >Me: hi.<br>
 >cIon: hi.<br>
 >Me: hello<br>